-Bill was a Pvt. aged 18 at the time of his death in Cortina, Italy on December 24,1945.
-He died from injuries sustained in a motor accident.
+At the time of his death, Bill was only 18 years old.
+He died in Cortina, Italy on December 24,1945 from injuries received in a motor vehicle accident.
 His wife received the following telegram informing her of Bill's death:

 The Secretary of War has asked me to express his deep regret that your husband Pvt.
 Ammon, William F., died in Italy 24 December 45 as a result of a vehicle accident.
 Confirming letter follows